mesolitica/cookbook/README.md

 ## Self-hosted Enterprise

-If you are interested to self-host MaLLaM 🌙 in your virtual private network, Contact us at khalil@mesolitica.com or husein@mesolitica.com to know more.
+If you are interested to self-host Nous in your virtual private network, Contact us at khalil@mesolitica.com or husein@mesolitica.com to know more.

 ### What do you get

-1. ♾️ usage of MaLLaM 🌙 and chatbots.
+1. ♾️ usage of all quota, MaLLaM 🌙, Speech, Translation and chatbots.
-2. Up-to-date enterprise versioning including evolution of MaLLaM 🌙 and chatbots.
+2. Up-to-date enterprise versioning including evolution of MaLLaM 🌙, Speech, Translation and chatbots.
-3. Can be either on private cloud or on premise, Dashboard and MaLLaM 🌙 API will be hosted using virtual private IP.
+3. Can be either on private cloud or on premise, Dashboard and all the APIs will be hosted using virtual private IP.

 ### Hardware